Schmetterling Foundation

 While specific, documented strategies for this funder are limited, their known grantmaking pattern suggests:

-- Geographic connections matter: The foundation supports organizations in areas where the Clarks have lived and been active—particularly Valparaiso, Indiana (their former home) and Austin, Texas (current residence)
+• Geographic connections matter: The foundation supports organisations in areas where the Clarks have lived and been active—particularly Valparaiso, Indiana (their former home) and Austin, Texas (current residence), based on grant history per 990-PF records

-- Education sector engagement: Given their stated focus on education, particularly early childhood education, organizations in this space may have greater visibility to the foundation
+• Education sector engagement: Given their stated focus on education, particularly early childhood education, organisations in this space may have greater visibility to the foundation

-- Existing relationship building: Past grantees include organizations the Clarks likely encountered through community involvement, suggesting relationship-building in Austin and Indiana communities where they're active
+• Existing relationship building: Past grantees include organisations the Clarks likely encountered through community involvement, suggesting relationship-building in Austin and Indiana communities where they're active

-The foundation's Form 990-PF filings are publicly available and show past grantees, which may help identify organizations in similar fields or geographic areas.
+The foundation's Form 990-PF filings are publicly available and show past grantees, which may help identify organisations in similar fields or geographic areas.

 Decision Timeline